ktor-doc-jp/ktor-doc-jp/clients/http-client/calls/requests.md

 client.close()
 ```

 If you want to use a client to make only one request consider `use`-ing it.
-The client will be automatically closed once the passed block has been executed.
+The client will be automatically closed once the passed block has been executed:

 ```kotlin
 val bytes = HttpClient(Apache).use { client ->